KQM-git/TCL/docs/evidence/characters/electro/beidou.md

   * Shows the contrary, where Electro is applied first and cleared with Pyro remaining.
 * [Imgur 3](https://imgur.com/a/7t5cl4t)
-  * Grass applies 2B Pyro, so the total aura duration after a 1U Electro consumption should be `(2x0.8-1)x7.5=4.5s` in the video, the start till end of the pyro aura lasted exactly 4 seconds 30 frames (60fps), proving that beidou self aura is indeed 1U.
+  * Grass applies 2B Pyro, so the total aura duration after a 1U Electro consumption should be `(2x0.8-1)x7.5=4.5s` in the video, the start till end of the Pyro aura lasted exactly 4 seconds 30 frames (60fps), proving that beidou self aura is indeed 1U.
 * [Imgur 4](https://i.imgur.com/uOkkszh.mp4)
   * Jean's Dandelion Field (1U) halves Beidou's self-application.
 We can see that the Electro aura persists for 1 second in total, so the total duration of Beidou's self application is 2 seconds.